swaptacular/swpt-k8s-config/README.md

 Configuring the cluster to synchronize with the repository Flux controllers installed and configured successfully

-$ git pull k8s-repo master  # Check for changes in the repo made during the bootstrapping.
+$ git pull k8s-repo master  # Check for changes in the repo, made during the bootstrapping.
 From ssh://git-server.simple-git-server.svc.cluster.local:2222/srv/git/fluxcd
  * branch            master     -> FETCH_HEAD
 Already up to date.